Legion2/CorsairLightingProtocol/README.md

 To verify the library works as expected open the Windows settings -> devices -> connected devices.
 Somewhere in the list of devices there should be a device called "Lighting Node PRO".
 (If not, please open an [Issue](https://github.com/Legion2/CorsairLightingProtocol/issues))
 Open [iCUE](https://www.corsair.com/icue) there should also be the "Lighting Node PRO".

+In iCUE open the "Lighting Setup" tab of the Lighting Node PRO(LNP) and set for both Lighting Channels the device to "RGB Light Strip" and the amount to a tenth of the leds you have. iCUE groups the LEDs into groups of ten.
+So if you have 20 LEDs, set the amount to 2.
+The "SimpleLightingController" example support maximum 5 per channel.
+Because the "SimpleLightingController" concatenate the two channels a total of 100 leds can be controlled.
+Now you can create lighting effects in the "Lighting Channel #" tabs.

 ## Use the library
 If you want to use this library in your own sketch don't forget to use Visual Studio as IDE and include the [board.txt](https://github.com/Legion2/CorsairLightingProtocol/blob/master/examples/SimpleLightingController/board.txt) in the root directory of your sketch.